RICS Level 2 and 3 Home Surveys – Know what you’re buying before you move in

 It is suitable for traditionally constructed properties with limited extensions built in the last 100 years.

-Highlights any significant repairs or replacements the property needs.
+It highlights any significant repairs or replacements the property needs.

 Recommendations for further investigation if the surveyor can’t reach a reasonable conclusion on the current condition.